Paulo Torres

-Paulo Manuel Banha Torres (born 25 November 1971) is a Portuguese former footballer who played as a left-back, currently manager of Angolan club C.D.
+Paulo Manuel Banha Torres (born 25 November 1971) is a Portuguese former professional footballer who played as a left-back.
+He is currently manager of Girabola club C.D.
 Huíla.

 Playing career

 Torres was born in Évora, Alentejo Region.
 During his career, which was spent entirely in his country and Spain, the free kick specialist played for Sporting CP (this included a very brief loan at Lisbon neighbours Atlético Clube de Portugal), S.C.
 Campomaiorense, UD Salamanca – spending one season each in the country's two major divisions – Rayo Vallecano, G.D.
 Chaves, CD Leganés, S.C.U.
 Torreense, F.C.
 Penafiel and Imortal DC, retiring at 31.

 Torres was part of the Portugal national under-20 team, dubbed The Golden Generation, that won the 1991 FIFA World Youth Championship on home soil, scoring two goals through long-distance free kicks and three in total during the tournament.
 He also won two full caps, both the following year.